LordKenzo/interview-pagopa/readme.md

 # Project for a Job Interview

 This is my proposal for a job interview.
-I choose to try TypeScript and NodeJS to develop my solution to the task that they have assigned to me.
-I don't covered every lines of my code with Jest, I need to improve a lot my skill in this field, of course I need to improve a lot of my programming skills.
+I choose to try **TypeScript** and **NodeJS** to develop my solution.

-The project is a NodeJS server writter in TypeScript and it acts like a proxy behind my client side and the IO Rest API Server.
+The project is a NodeJS Server written in TypeScript, without any kind of library or framework like ExpressJS, and it acts like a proxy behind my client-side and the IO Rest API Server.

-Thank you to read and try the project.

 ## Environemnt API KEY

-Before you run the project, two word on API KEY...
+Before you run the project, I'd like to spend my two cents on API KEY...

-To run the server project you need a valid API KEY.
-Insert inside a `.env` file inside the `root` folder of the project:
+To run the server project you need a valid API KEY (hope I didn't commit with the source 🤣).
+Insert it inside a `.env` file inside the `root` folder of the project:

 ```
 APISECRET = xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx